gradosphera/gonka/proposals/model-management-v1/README.md

   - `MajorThreshold` (default: 5.0% - matches current collateral slashing, full penalty)
 - `SequentialMissedInferenceThreshold` (default: 50)
 - `OrphanedRequestTimeout` (default: 30 seconds)

+### 8. Handling Validation Debt for Offline Nodes

+**Problem**: A participant might turn off their nodes, making them unable to fulfill their inference validation responsibilities.
+This can lead to an accumulation of "validation debt" that is not currently accounted for, especially if the node is disabled before penalties for missed validations can be applied.
+This is a rare edge case but could affect network integrity.

+**Solution**: Introduce a mechanism to track and penalize outstanding validation debt.
+This ensures that participants cannot evade their responsibilities by simply going offline.

+**Changes Required**:

+**File**: `inference-chain/proto/inference/inference/participant.proto`
+- **Message**: `Participant`
+- **Addition**: Add a field `int64 validation_debt = 17;` to track the number of missed validations that have not yet been penalized.

+**File**: `inference-chain/x/inference/keeper/ slashing.go` (or a relevant keeper)
+- **Logic**: When a participant misses a validation, increment their `validation_debt` counter.
+- **New Function**: `SettleValidationDebt()`
+  - This function would be called when a participant's node is being disabled or at other key lifecycle events.
+  - It would apply a slash to the participant's collateral proportional to the accumulated `validation_debt`.
+  - Once the penalty is applied, the `validation_debt` is reset to zero.

+**File**: `inference-chain/x/inference/keeper/msg_server_submit_hardware_diff.go`
+- **Function**: `SubmitHardwareDiff()`
+- **Enhancement**: When a request is made to re-enable a node (e.g., move from `STOPPED` to `INFERENCE`), check if the participant has any outstanding `validation_debt`.
+- **New Logic**: Reject the re-enabling request until the validation debt is settled, potentially through a manual transaction by the participant to clear it.